Mia Mottley: Political career

-Two years later, Mottley became the second female deputy prime minister and chairman of the Social Council of Barbados and the Deputy Chairman of Barbados's Economic Council.
+Two years later, Mottley became the second female deputy prime minister and chairman of the Social Council of Barbados and the deputy chairman of Barbados's Economic Council.
 She held the chairmanship of a number of key Cabinet sub-committees, notably on Telecommunications Reform and on oversight of the administrative and legislative initiatives to prepare Barbados for the advent of the Caribbean Single Market and Economy.

 In a government reshuffle in February 2006, Mottley was appointed minister of economic affairs and development, a post she also held until 2008, where her responsibilities put her in charge of key economic agencies.

 Following the BLP's defeat in the 2008 Barbadian general election held on 15 January 2008, and Owen Arthur's resignation as party leader, Mia Mottley was elected as BLP party leader in a leadership election on 19 January 2008 against former Attorney-General of Barbados, Dale Marshall (politician).
 She is the first woman to lead the party, as well as the country's first female opposition leader.
 Mottley was sworn in as opposition leader on 7 February 2008.
 She promised the people that the Barbados Labour Party would be a strong and unified Opposition that would fight for the rights of all citizens in the country.

 On 18 October 2010, Mottley was ousted as Leader of the Opposition following a vote of no-confidence by five of her parliamentary colleagues.
-The five MPs placed their support behind former prime minister Owen Arthur, who assumed the leadership position that same day after another leadership election where former prime minister Owen Arthur defeated Mia Mottley.
+The group of MPs placed their support behind former prime minister Owen Arthur, who assumed the leadership position that same day after another leadership election in which he defeated Mia Mottley.

 In the February 2013 general election, the BLP was narrowly defeated, obtaining 14 seats against 16 for the Democratic Labour Party (DLP).
 A few days after the election, on 26 February 2013, the BLP parliamentary group elected Mottley as Leader of the Opposition, replacing Arthur.